rrmrrm/drawingClassifier/README.md

 # drawingClassifier
 showcase for my simple tensorflow classifier.

+This repo only contains the tensorflow neural network trainer and a pre-created dataset.
-doesn't contain the program that creates the learning data and uses the trained neuralnetwork to classify new drawings
+So it doesn't contain the program that creates the learning data and uses the trained neuralnetwork to classify new drawings

 drawingClassifier.py:
 first: